The future of the pharma industry can be sustainable

 More polluting than the automotive industry?

-If we take into account the revenue generated by the pharma industry, as was done in 2019 study, it can be deduced that the industry generates about 48.55 tonnes of CO2 equivalent per $1 million.
+If we take into account the revenue generated by the pharma industry, as was done in a 2019 study, it can be deduced that the industry generates about 48.55 tonnes of CO2 equivalent per $1 million.
 This is 55% higher than the emission intensity from the automotive industry, which generates about 31.4 tonnes of CO2 equivalent per $1 million.

 One of the key differentiating factors between the operation of these two industries lies in the adoption of digital technologies.
 The automotive industry uses AI-powered robots, digital product visualisation technologies and workflow-managing algorithms and connectivity, which reduce waste in energies, costs and time, increasing the efficiency of a product’s journey to market.